 Working in the Netherlands – Steps Employer

 If the employee and employer agree that the employee starts working in the Netherlands several actions must be taken.
-First must be determined if the foreign company needs to set up Dutch BV or incorporate a Dutch branch.
+First must be determined if the foreign company needs to set up a Dutch BV or a branch office should be opened.
 Please be aware this is something which should be determined based on the facts and circumstances.

-In case only employees come to the Netherlands, research must be done if there is any Dutch tax obligation (see our article about an assigment in the Netherlands).
+In case only employees come to the Netherlands, research must be done if there is any Dutch tax obligation (see our article about an assignment in the Netherlands).
 In case the Dutch tax authorities are allowed to tax the employees working in the Netherlands, a wage tax number needs to be applied at the Dutch tax authorities in Heerlen (foreign wage tax number).
-As a result, every month a wage tax return will be submitted and the employees will receive a monthly payslip.
+As a result, every month a wage tax return will be submitted, and the employees will receive a monthly pay slip.

 Relocation – Employer / Employee questions:

 In case foreign employees are relocated to the Netherlands, question rise up like:

 - Where do I become a tax resident?

 - How much do I receive net out of my wage?